 Q: What’s your fascination with human emotions?

 A: It’s what makes us all tick.
-Observing human emotion lends itself to the way I make my work, I’ve always been fascinated by human condition, especially the darker corners and inner workings.
+Observing human emotion lends itself to the way I do my work, I’ve always been fascinated by the human condition, especially the darker corners and inner workings.
 These days I find myself more and more interested in my relationship with nature, and, through my work, I can create places of solace – real or mythical … or a bit of both.

-“I’m always fascinated by human condition, especially the darker corners and inner workings” – ‘Waiting For Katie’
+“I’m always fascinated by the human condition, especially the darker corners and inner workings” – ‘Waiting For Katie’

 Q: Tell me about your collections.

 A: ‘Candles For Sandy’ is my current collection – based on my time in NYC before, during and after the hurricane.
 My three months there was great fodder for new paintings.
 I took a studio in Brooklyn while I was there and got lots of work done.
 It was a good time.
-Before that I painted a collection called ‘Crying the Unknown’ which takes its name from a Madge Hales poem, from her book, Dark Landscape.
+Before that, I painted a collection called ‘Crying the Unknown’ which takes its name from a Madge Hales poem, from her book, Dark Landscape.
 Her writing was, for me, full of metaphors for how I was feeling at the time, shortly after the birth of our first child.

 ‘Little Black Hearts’ form the Candles For Sandy Collection

 ‘Gypsy Cotton’ form the Candles For Sandy Collection

 Q: Which artist do you admire and why?